 Who Can Contribute?

 Anyone who has earned income or received alimony and falls within the Modified Adjusted Gross Income limits may contribute to an IRA.
 Income from other sources such as investments or inheritances does not qualify.
-Contributions may not be made for or after the year in which you reach age 70½.
+Contributions may be made as long as you have earned income.

 How Much Can I Contribute?